gefei/cli-corona/README.md

 ### positional arguments
 ```
-countries        countries in ISO31666-1 alpha-2 code to track in the diagram
+countries        countries in ISO 3166-1 alpha-2 code to track in the diagram
 ```

 ### optional arguments